Lasseignejk/DC-Notes/JS/functions/functions.md

 Here we've declared a function.
 It's called `addTwoNums`.
 We declared it with two parameters -- `num1` and `num2`.
 We could call them whatever we want, but `num1` and `num2` are meaningful and helpful for anyone who uses this function.

-When we call the function, `addTwoNums(36, 79)`, `num1` <em>becomes<em> 36.
+When we call the function, `addTwoNums(36, 79)`, `num1` <em>becomes</em> 36.
 Everywhere in the function body that we see `num1` used, that will become `36` when we run the function.
 You can think of the function as now looking like this:

     function addTwoNums(36, 79) {
         const total = 36 + 79 // 115